wheelyjoe/DCS-Scripts/README.md

 Improves splash damage modelling by pulling weapon warhead info (where available) and using this to create explosions (only way to apply damage) to units in more sensible range.

+## Weapon Damage Updates:

+Installed as above, but this time creates a correct size explosion on impact point.
+Weapons tracked and acted on are in the table at the top - incomplete table.

 ----------------------------------------------------------------------------------------------------------------------------------------------------